 Join a vibrant, inclusive culture that values your contributions and celebrates success.

 Hours: 40 hours per week, to be worked on a rota basis, in accordance with the needs of the service.
 Flexibility is essential due to days, evenings, sleep-ins, waking nights and Bank Holidays are all required shifts.
-Residential Childcare Officers are on a 2-week rolling rota (can be subject to change, based on the needs of the service).
+Residential Childcare Workers are on a 2-week rolling rota (can be subject to change, based on the needs of the service).
 Key Responsibilities and Duties

 To provide care and support to children and young people.